Gross Vehicle Mass (GVM)

 Yes.
 Give us a call and we can deliver our great products anywhere around the country - and FAST!

 I live overseas, can I still get your products?

 Yes.
 We're sending goods overseas almost every week.
-So if you have a destination, we can get it there - and FAST!
+So if you have a destination, we can definitely get it there.

 Has there been a recent change to the law regulating pre-registration GCM upgrades?

 There has been no recent change to the law regulating pre-registration vehicle upgrades.

 Lovells understands that the longstanding position for many years has been that while the Federal Department does not assess, endorse or approve GCM upgrades, it equally does not restrict or prohibit GCM upgrades.
 Lovells understands this longstanding position has not changed.

 Vehicles that Lovells has previously modified are legal in all States and Territories.